MercersKitchen/BYOD/README.md

   - Enable Extensions (i.e .exe, for RansomWare Security)
   - ClickOff "Hide all Hidden Folders" (Want to see these)
   - Ensure "Pathways" are able to be shown
+- Check that the HDD is empty.
+If not, select the partitions, delete the partitions, and continue as necessary

 ---